Vincent and Franz

 Cut her throat in sleep one night?

-Stream of blood drenched her pillow,
+A stream of blood-drenched her pillow,

 Tainted her young plaid skirt